• Art Magazine

 Interacting with erotic art helps in therapeutic practice to reflect on ourselves.
 We explore personal sexual identity, desires, and test boundaries.

-A positive contribution to mental healing by letting go of shame and guilt often associated with sexuality.
-In this sense, the use of erotic representations in art therapy helps to process deep traumas and build a healthier relationship with one's own sexuality.
+A positive contribution to psychological recovery is made by releasing shame and guilt that often accompany sexuality.
+In this sense, the use of erotic representations in art therapyto process deep trauma and build a healthier relationship with one's own sexuality.

 Mirror of neuronal reactions